Thosperis/WiiMouse/README.md

 Known issue:
 The pointer sometimes doesnt like to track when you use the dpad sometimes, just spam the dpad while pointing until it works

-Additionally I am unsatisfied with this outcome, I will be remakeing it from scratch.